 - Azure role-based access control (Azure RBAC)

 - Virtual network support

-- SSH policy to enable/disable SSH access
+- Azure policy to disable SSH access

 - TLS 1.2 enabled